amd-rezaei/TicTacToe-GPUs_compete/README.md

 ## 📖 Project Description

 This project implements a **CUDA-based Tic-Tac-Toe game** where two players use predefined strategies to compete.
-The game leverages NVIDIA GPUs for multigpu computation, showcasing basic strategy-driven gameplay.
+The game leverages NVIDIA GPUs for multi-GPU computation, showcasing basic strategy-driven gameplay.

 ## 📑 Table of Contents
 - [Project Description](#-project-description)